-Madeleine eventually married Joseph Albright, took his name, and converted to the Episcopal Church for him.
-And she became a diplomat, like her father.
-When she was 59, she became Secretary of State.
+Madeleine eventually married Joseph Albright and converted to the Episcopal Church for him.
+And following her father’s footsteps, she became a diplomat.
+When she was 59, she became the US Secretary of State.

 In 1997, ‘The Washington Post’ published a profile about the new Secretary.
 It included information about her early years in Europe and her Jewish family.
 And that is how, through the paper, Madeleine found out that she was Jewish.

-She had always known that many of her relatives had died during WWII, including three of her grandparents.
-But she hadn’t known that they had died in concentration camps.
+She had always known that many of her relatives died during WWII, including three of her grandparents.
+But she hadn’t known that they died in concentration camps.

 Madeleine has now embraced her Jewish roots.
 She says: “I’m very proud of my Czechoslovak background… My identity, the way I describe it now, [is]: I am an American… I came from Jewish heritage, I was a Roman Catholic, I am a practicing Episcopalian…”